redis/redis-doc/topics/data-types.md

 Lists
 ---

-Redis Lists are simply lists of strings, sorted by insertion order.
+Redis Lists are lists of strings, sorted by insertion order.
 It is possible to add elements to a Redis List pushing new elements on the head  (on the left) or on the tail (on the right) of the list.

 The [LPUSH](/commands/lpush) command inserts a new element on the head, while